cross-solution/YawikDocs/source/installation.rst

 ^^^^^^^^^^^^^^^^^^^^

 if you want to modify the YAWIK code, you should clone the repository from Github.
 The repository does not contain any dependency.
-You can import all dependencies by executing the ``ìnstall.sh`` script located in the YAWIK root.
+You have to import all dependencies by executing the ``ìnstall.sh`` script located in the YAWIK root.
 This scripts imports all external libraries via composer.
 In addition, it creates the directories ``log``, ``cache`` ùnd  ``config/autoload`` and set the directory permissions to a+w.